Blendify/blender-manual/trunk/blender_docs/manual/video_editing/sequencer/editing.rst

    :Menu:      :menuselection:`Add --> Fades`

-This menu section contains operators to add and remove fades to strips.
+This submenu contains tools to add or remove fades to strips.
-In case of visual strips, operators will animate opacity, or volume in case of audio strips.
+In case of visual strips the tools will animate the opacity or volume in case of audio strips.

 Clear Fades
    Removes fade animation from selected sequences.